AmericanCouncils/AyamelResourceApiServer/src/AC/GetID3Bundle/README.md

             }
         }
     ]

+After you've added the custom repository, run composer, which should download and register the `getid3` library:

+    php composer.phar update

+Then, instantiate this bundle in your `AppKernel.php` to register the cli command:

+    <?php

+    public function registerBundles()
+    {
+        return array(
+            /* ... */

+            new AC\GetID3Bundle\ACGetID3Bundle(),

+            /* ... */
+        );
+    }

 ## Usage ##

-`getid3` is not available as a service, you can instantiate it directly, as shown below:
+Getid3 should be manually instantiated, as it has no dependencies.

     <?php
-	//instantiate directly
-	$getid3 = new \getID3
+    $getid3 = new \getID3;

-	//analyze a file
-	$stats = $getid3->analyze('/path/to/file.mp3');
+    $filestats = $getid3->analyze($stringPathToFile);

-	//see the results
-	var_dump($stats);

 ## Commands ##

-The command `getid3:analyze` is provided to allow you to analyze a file from the command line with `getid3`.
-Example below:

-	app/console getid3:analyze /path/to/file.mp3
+The `getid3:analyze` command will analyze a file path and print the results.
+It provides some options for narrowing the results returned to a select subset, and for specifying the output format.